ietf-wg-cellar/matroska-specification/cellar-codec/subtitles.md

 there is no need for it to be stored in the `Block` data.
 Also, as it may interfere if the file is edited, it is **RECOMMENDED** not to store the timestamp in the `Block` data and it **MUST NOT** be used by the decoder when it is.

-Once all of these items are removed, the data to store in the `CodecPrivate` **SHOULD** look like this:
+Once all of these items are removed, the data to store in the `CodecPrivate` looks like this:

 ```vobsub
  size: 720x480